PostHog/posthog.com/contents/docs/user-guides/sso.md

 ### Setting up SAML

 <blockquote class="warning-note">
-**If you are not running on Docker**, the first step to enable SAML in your installation is set the environment variable `SAML_AVAILABLE=1` and **rebuild & deploy**.
+<b>If you are not running on Docker</b>, the first step to enable SAML in your installation is set the environment variable <code>SAML_AVAILABLE=1</code> and <b>rebuild & deploy</b>.
 SAML requires certain C dependencies that are installed at the OS-level, these dependencies must be installed before SAML will be available.
 </blockquote>